epam/edp-install/docs/operator-guide/manage-jenkins-ci-job-provision.md

 2. Click *New Item* and type the name of job-provisions - **github**.

 3. Select the *Freestyle project* option and click OK.

+4. Select the *Discard old builds* check box and configure a few parameters:

+   Strategy: Log Rotation

+   Days to keep builds: 10

+   Max # of builds to keep: 10

-4. Select the *This project is parameterized* check box and add a few input parameters:
+5. Select the *This project is parameterized* check box and add a few input parameters:

   * NAME;